 But that was hours ago.
 Between rounds of throwing the awful axes, he thought of Thelma at home.
 He knew she was mad at him, but what else was new?
-One rare day, when she was in a good mood, she explained that it was the hormones talking – the menopause turning her into a shrew.
 And she’d taken up a new hobby recently; something that drove him completely nuts.
-For reasons he’d never understand, Thelma decided the number one item on her bucket list was to solve the Rubik’s cube.
+For reasons he couldn’t understand, Thelma decided the number one item on her bucket list was to solve the Rubik’s cube.
 Night after night he tried to drown out the click-click-click with the television until, frustrated, she’d finally slam it down on the coffee table or pitch it across the room.

 “Your turn, Arnie,” Cameron called, just as he was wondering if – please, oh, please! — this might be the night she finally solved the stupid puzzle.

 When Arnie texted Thelma after 9 pm to say he’d be out awhile longer, he didn’t take the thumbs-up emoji Thelma shot back as a good sign.
 She’d finally learned to use her smart phone and loved to dictate wordy text messages for the sheer joy of watching words appear on the screen.
 She seldom settled for emoticons.

 “C’mon, one more round,” Shaun said twenty minutes later, handing him an axe.